Ichinga-Samuel/faststore/README.md

 FastStore Instantiation.
 All arguments are keyword arguments.

 ### FastStore
-The base class for the FastStore package.
-It is an abstract class and must be inherited from for custom file storage services.
-The upload and multi_upload methods must be implemented in a child class.
+The base class for building a file storage service.
+This base class and must be inherited from for custom file storage services.
+The upload methods must be implemented in a child class.
+This class implements a callable instance makes dependency injection possible.

 **\_\_init\_\_**
 ```python